-McKendree University offers a teacher education program in both elementary and secondary education.
+McKendree University offers a teacher education program in elementary, special education/elementary education, middle school, and secondary education.
 Admission to the university does not automatically guarantee admission to the Teacher Education Program.
 Requirements for admission to the various programs in teacher education are stated in the Courses of Study Section of this catalog under Education.
 For teacher certification purposes, no individual may present more than 9 semester hours of professional education credit from junior and community colleges.